Sunday, November 27, 2016

 on Münsterplatz during the NSDAP district assembly in 1939.

-The guy in traditional costume looks skeptical.
+The guy in a traditional costume looks skeptical.

 Is he aware of the war that started in September of the same year?